pts/latex-uni8/README.txt

 Usage recommendations and best practices:

-* Use \usepackage{uni8} with pdflatex it possible.
+* Use \usepackage{uni8} with pdflatex (rather than lualatex) if possible, because pdflatex is faster.
-* If you need lualatex, probaby you want to use Unicode fonts, thus use
+* If you need lualatex, probably you want to use Unicode fonts, so use
   \usepackage[fontspec]{uni8}.
 Configure fonts with \fontspec{...} and
   \setmainfont{...} as usual.
-The default for for uni8 is cm (Latin Modern).
+The default font for uni8 is Computer Modern (Latin Modern).
 * \usepackage{uni8} also works with lualatex without fontspec.sty
   (tested on TeX Live 2019), but for simplicity and increased backwards compatibility (especially for magyar.ldf), use pdflatex instead of